jamesbaker1901/ctxman/README.md

 The `env` block should be a list of environment variables and their values.

 #### openvpn
-The `openvpn` block will establish a vpn connection (requires openvpn be intstalled and accessible via the user's `$PATH`) using the specified pvpn profile.
+The `openvpn` block will establish a vpn connection (requires openvpn be intstalled and accessible via the user's `$PATH`) using the specified ovpn profile.
 If an openvpn connection already exists, `ctxman` will terminate it first.

 #### shell
 The `shell` block will execute the command provided.
 If multiple commands are needed, simply place them in a script and call the script in this block.